bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/aristaeus.md

 * The work of both Aristaeus and Euclid on conics was, almost 200 years later, further developed by Apollonius.
 * This work by Apollonius made the theory of conics as developed by Aristaeus and Euclid obsolete.

-Born about 370BC, Greece.
+Born about 370 BC, Greece.
 Died about 300 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Aristaeus/)